lintje/lintje/README.md

 ### Ignoring rules per commit

-It's possible to ignore certain rules for a commit, but this be used very infrequently.
+It's possible to ignore certain rules for a commit, but it's recommended to use this very infrequently.
 If you think Lintje should handle a certain scenario better, please [create an issue][issues] explaining your use case.

 To ignore a rule in a specific commit, use the magic `lintje:disable` comment.